The procedure for submitting a new application for consent and the publicity requirements are set out in:

 Both the application and the EIA are available to the public.

 In circumstances where important issues are raised, Ministers can decide to hold a Public Local Inquiry before decisions are taken.
-Ministerial approval of a project includes deemed planning permission, and it authorises the developer to construct and begin operating the development within five years of the date of decision, subject to relevant conditions relating to environmental and other impacts.
+Ministerial approval of a project usually includes deemed planning permission, and it authorises the developer to construct and begin operating the development within five years of the date of decision, subject to relevant conditions relating to environmental and other impacts.

 Current legislation states notice of an application must be advertised: